techexcellenceio/knowledge-base/tdd.md

 This is a step that is crucial and most of the time skipped by developers.

-In this step, you'll can remove duplicate,
-introduce some designs patterns, improve code readability.
+In this step, you'll can remove duplicate, introduce some designs patterns, improve code readability.

 > **Never** forget to run tests after !!!
 > This will validate your modifications !

+TODO: We also need to point out difference between localized vs more global refactoring... and avoiding premature design patterns.

 ## How to choose tests